KatherineMichel/portfolio/conference-blog-posts/recap-of-djangocon-us-2023.md

 Our table after an incredible meal!
 ![](recap-of-djangocon-us-2023-images/its-a-southern-thing-table.jpg)

 Afterward, led by Tim, we had ice cream at a novel ice cream shop called [Simon Says Dip This](https://www.simonssaysdipthis.com/).
+Tim said he's never seen an ice cream shop like this anywhere else.

 Simon Says Dip This Counter
 ![](recap-of-djangocon-us-2023-images/simon-says-counter.jpg)